EddieAbbondanzio/eddieabbondanz.io/content/post/honda/b18-b20-torque-specs/index.md

 series: "Honda Info and DIYs"
 ---

 The ultimate list of torque specs for B18A1, B18B1, B20B, B20Z2 engines.
-I made this list because I was tired of digging through the 94-01 Integra factory service manual to find them all.
+I made this list because I was tired of digging through the 94-01 Integra and 97 - 02 CRV factory service manuals to find them all.

 **Note**: VTEC engines (B16A, B18C1, B18C5, etc...) have different specs and shouldn't use this list!